turingschool/launch-curriculum/module3/preparation/Week3/ReadingRelatedResources.md

 ## Pre-Work for [Reading Related Resources](/module3/lessons/Week3/ReadingRelatedResources)

-In our [RESTful Routes](/module3/lessons/Week2/RestfulRoutes.md) lesson, we learned that in order to indicate which resource we are trying to include on a specic show page.
+In our [RESTful Routes](/module3/lessons/Week2/RestfulRoutes.md) lesson, we learned that in order to indicate which resource we are trying to include on a specic show page we need to include that resource's id.
 As in `/movies/12` which will return the show page for the movie with an id of 12.

 Now, we need to expand our understanding of routing to access _related_ resources.